rust-lang/rustup/README.md

 ## Directory overrides

 Directories can be assigned their own Rust toolchain with `rustup override`.
 When a directory has an override then any time `rustc` or `cargo` is run inside that directory, or one of its child directories, the override toolchain will be invoked.

-To pin to a specific nightly:
+To use to a specific nightly for a directory:

 ```
 rustup override set nightly-2014-12-18